millennialsoftware/space-weather-challenge/README.md

    cd <model directory name>
    rm -f submission.zip && zip -r submission.zip . -x "submission.zip"
    ```
+## Troubleshooting

+Consult `TROUBLESHOOTING.md` if you encounter errors.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.